sisou/gleam-fiber/README.md

 gleam add fiber@1
 ```

-Fiber aims to make working with JSON-RPC ergonomic.
-It provides functions for
+Fiber aims to make working with JSON-RPC as ergonomic as possible.
+It provides
-encoding and decoding JSON-RPC messages, builders to define requests and request
+functions for encoding and decoding JSON-RPC messages, builders to define
-handlers, and tools to construct an actor that keeps track of request ids.
+requests and request handlers, and tools to construct an actor that keeps track
+of request ids for you.

 This package is not tied to any communication protocol.
 Instead, it's designed
 for you to plug in a backend of your choice using some minimal boilerplate.
 This